+Although coal is continuing to decline as a result of environmental effects at cola fired power plants, it still remains a large contributor to the Kentucky economy.
 As illustrated in Figure 5-10, the coal supply chain involves different modes of transportation to move this natural resource from the coal mines to coal-fired power plants and the export market.
-Kentucky's multimodal freight network plays a critical role in this supply chain, as shown in Figure 5-9.
-This figure depicts the various highways where coal was hauled in the state in 2014.
+Kentucky's multimodal freight network plays a critical role in this supply chain, as shown in the figure.

-Figure 5-10: Kentucky Coal Industry Supply Chain
+Figure 5-10.
+Kentucky Coal Industry Supply Chain